freeradical13/freeradical13.github.io/index.md

 [Sponges][] are animals that are filter feeders, meaning they filter suspended food particles from surrounding water.

+[Echinoderms][] are a phylum of marine animals with a five-point symmetry including sea stars, sea urchins, sand dollars, sea cucumbers, and sea lillies.

 ## Ecology

 [Ecology][] is the study of interactions between organisms and the environment.